 Amazon’s Fire TV Omni QLED features built-in microphones for Alexa commands, low input lag, and support for two-way video calling.
 It also provides access to Netflix, Prime Video, Disney Plus, and most major streaming services.

 Join more than 51,000 followers and keep up with the best daily tech deals with @vergedeals

 The best deals on 4K TVs for the PS5 and Xbox Series X

-If you’re looking for an impressive TV, we recommend turning your attention to LG’s C1 and the new C2 lines.
-The 4K TVs touts support for Nvidia G-Sync and AMD Freesync technologies, along with a 120Hz refresh rate and low input lag.
-They also boast a settings pane dubbed “Game Optimizer,” which conveniently brings together a host of game-centric settings — refresh rate, latency, etc... — for quicker access.
+If you’re looking for an impressive TV, we recommend turning your attention to LG’s 2022 C2 model.
+The 4K TV touts support for Nvidia G-Sync and AMD FreeSync variable refresh rate tech along with a 120Hz refresh rate and low input lag.
+It also boasts a settings pane dubbed “Game Optimizer,” which conveniently brings together a host of game-centric settings — refresh rate, latency, etc. — for quicker access.